OpenCyphal/pycyphal/docs/pages/architecture.rst

 automation scripts, prototypes, and various R&D cases.
 It is designed to support **GNU/Linux**, **MS Windows**, and **macOS** as first-class target platforms.

-The reader should understand the basics of `UAVCAN <https://uavcan.org/>`_ and be familiar with `asynchronous programming in Python <https://docs.python.org/3/library/asyncio-task.html>`_ to understand this documentation.
+The reader should understand the basics of UAVCAN and be familiar with `asynchronous programming in Python <https://docs.python.org/3/library/asyncio.html>`_ to understand this documentation.

-The library consists of several loosely coupled submodules, each implementing a well-segregated part of the protocol.
+The library consists of several loosely coupled submodules, each implementing a well-segregated part of the protocol:
-Each of the submodules can be used separately depending on the level of abstraction required by the application.

-- :mod:`pyuavcan.dsdl` -- DSDL language support: code generation and object serialization.
+- :mod:`pyuavcan.dsdl` -- DSDL language support: transcompilation (code generation) and object serialization.
-  This module is a wrapper over `Nunavut <https://github.com/UAVCAN/nunavut/>`_.
+  This module is a thin wrapper over `Nunavut <https://github.com/UAVCAN/nunavut/>`_.

 - :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/serial, etc.).
   This submodule exposes a relatively low-level API where data is represented as serialized blocks of bytes.
   Users may build custom concrete transports based on this module as well.
+  *Typical applications are not expected to use this API directly.*

 - :mod:`pyuavcan.presentation` -- this layer binds the transport layer together with DSDL serialization logic, providing a high-level object-oriented API.
   At this layer, data is represented as instances of well-structured Python classes auto-generated from their DSDL source definitions.

-- :mod:`pyuavcan.application` -- this is an optional layer containing high-level convenience classes providing support for high-level protocol features such as node heartbeat broadcasting or monitoring.
-  This layer can be used to look up usage examples for the presentation and transport layer API.
+  *Typical applications are not expected to use this API directly.*

+- :mod:`pyuavcan.application` -- this is the top-level API provided by this library that applications should rely on.
+  The factory :func:`pyuavcan.application.make_node` is the main entry point of the library.

 - :mod:`pyuavcan.util` -- this is just a loosely organized collection of various utility functions and classes that are used across the library.
 User applications may benefit from them also.
   Every other submodule depends on this one.

 .. note::
-   In order to use this library the user should at least skim through the API docs for the first three of the listed modules.
+   In order to use this library the user should at least skim through the API docs for :mod:`pyuavcan.application` and check out the :ref:`demo`.

 The overall structure of the library and its mapping onto the UAVCAN protocol is shown on the following diagram: